-The best beaches in San Diego aren’t just relegated to Mission Beach, PB, and Coronado.
+The best beaches in San Diego aren’t just relegated to Mission Beach, Pacific Beach, and Coronado Beach.
 Head north into the coastal suburbs and you’ll find clean, wide, sandy North County San Diego beaches, some of which are refreshingly peaceful even during the height of summer tourism.
 Here are the North County San Diego beaches you should have on your radar.

-This is the main beach in Solana Beach and is a great spot for sports enthusiasts both on land and in water since the beach has an adjacent basketball court and the waves are popular for surfing and boogie boarding.
-Lifeguards are on duty during the day year round and there are restrooms and showers onsite.
+Fletcher Cove Beach is the main beach in Solana Beach and is a great spot for sports enthusiasts both on land and in water since the beach has an adjacent basketball court and the waves are popular for surfing and boogie boarding.
+Lifeguards are on duty during the day year-round and there are restrooms and showers on-site.

 Those looking for a more tranquil beach day should head to Tide Beach Park in Solana Beach.
 You’ll have to descend (and then tiringly ascend) a long wooden staircase to get to it, but it will be worth it to lay your beach towel out on the peaceful beach, which is encircled by a tall cliff behind it, giving the beach an almost cove-like atmosphere.

 Swami’s Beach has one of the most popular surf breaks in the county so you’ll often be able to see surfers trying to catch a wave.
 The strip of sand on this beach isn't as soft as others in the county, but it's good for sunbathers who want to feel secluded from the world thanks to the rocky bluffs rising up behind it.
 Swami's Beach also has restrooms onsite and requires a jaunt down some stairs to get to.

 Location: 1298 South Coast Highway 101